MrRobinOfficial/Guide-UnrealEngine/README.md

 * ```UPARAM()``` - Is used to specify additional metadata for function parameters in Unreal Engine.
 This metadata can be used for a variety of purposes, such as specifying the category or tooltip for the parameter in the editor.
 * ```UENUM()``` - Is used to define an enumeration that can be used in Unreal Engine classes.
 This allows developers to define a set of named constants that can be used in a type-safe way.
 * ```UMETA()``` - Is used to specify additional metadata for enumeration values in Unreal Engine.
 This metadata can be used for a variety of purposes, such as specifying the display name or tooltip for the value in the editor.
+* ```INLINE()``` - Is a suggestion to the compiler that a function should be inlined, but the compiler is not required to honor it.
+* ```FORCEINLINE()``` - Is a stronger suggestion that the compiler should inline the function if possible, and it may even produce an error if the function cannot be inlined.

+What are inlined functions?
+> When a function is inlined, the compiler replaces the function call with the actual code of the function, as if the code had been written directly in place of the call.
+This can improve performance by eliminating the overhead of a function call, but it can also increase the size of the executable.

 ### Delegates